Techtonica/curriculum/command-line/dot-profile.md

 ### Lesson

+Go through the video tutorials mentioned in Material section.

 #### Environmental Variables
 Environmental variables are available whenever you open up a terminal shell.
 Your system already includes many useful ones.
 For example `$HOME`.